OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling: Background

-At the beginning of pipeline parallelism, the model is partitioned into multiple stages.
-A common strategy is to evenly allocate transformer layers across stages, with the input layer assigned to the first stage and the output layer to the final stage~\cite{shoeybi2019megatron, rajbhandari2022deepspeed, liu2023hanayo, fan2021dapple, harlap2018pipedream, narayanan2021megatron2interleaved1F1B, qi2024zerobubble, liu2024deepseekv3, jiang2024dynapipe}.
-With the growing heterogeneity of model architectures, this model partition scheme inevitably leads to an increasing size of bubbles.
-To reduce bubbles, recent approaches adjust the number of layers per stage~\cite{zhu2025mist, zheng2022alpa, um2024metis, sun2024adapipe}.
-These methods formulate the model partition task as an Integer Linear Programming (ILP) problem, which is solved through dynamic programming~\cite{sun2024adapipe, um2024metis} or ILP solvers~\cite{gurobi, de2008z3}.
-While these approaches mitigate imbalance to some extent, methods such as Mist~\cite{zhu2025mist} still exhibit substantial bubbles when training heterogeneous models like Nemotron-H~\cite{blakeman2025nemotronh}, as illustrated in Figure~\ref{fig:bubblecomp}.
+\textbf{Partitioning}.
+A common partitioning strategy is to evenly divide model layers across stages, with the input layer assigned to the first stage and the output layer to the final stage~\cite{liu2023hanayo, fan2021dapple, narayanan2021megatron2interleaved1F1B, qi2024zerobubble, jiang2024dynapipe, PPipe}.
+Recent approaches adjust the number of layers per stage~\cite{zhu2025mist, zheng2022alpa, um2024metis, sun2024adapipe}.
+These approaches formulate the partitioning task as an Integer Linear Programming (ILP) problem, which is solved through dynamic programming~\cite{sun2024adapipe, um2024metis} or ILP solvers~\cite{gurobi, de2008z3}.
+While these approaches mitigate imbalance to some extent, bubbles remain substantial while training heterogeneous models (\autoref{fig:3_co_opt}).